 Step 2: Measure the Wall

-The next step is to measure the wall where we would be hanging shiplap.
+The next step is to measure the wall where we would be installing shiplap.
 We start at the bottom and work our way to the top of the wall.
 For this wall, we measured and knew we would need eleven boards cut the same size.
 This would cover the largest area from the floor to the top of the door frame of the first bedroom.

 My husband cut all eleven boards at the same time, so he did not have to continually stop, cut a board, nail a board and then measure and do it all over again.
-It was easiest to cut them all at once, then work on hanging the boards.
+It was easiest to cut them all at once, then work on installing the boards.

 Step 3: Paint the Boards